-- NO2 10 μg m-3 - PM{2.5} 5 μg m-3 - 2.4 To put this in a West Midlands context: - The highest annual average PM{2.5} concentrations in the West Midlands are modelled in central Birmingham, Coventry, Sandwell and Walsall. - DEFRA provide air pollution estimates of pollution concentrations at 1km resolution.
+- NO2 10 μg m-3 - PM{2.5} 5 μg m-3

+- 2.4 To put this in a West Midlands context: - The highest annual average PM{2.5} concentrations in the West Midlands are modelled in central Birmingham, Coventry, Sandwell and Walsall. - DEFRA provide air pollution estimates of pollution concentrations at 1km resolution.
 When averaged to ward level, these data show annual average PM{2.5} levels in 72 of the 192 wards within the West Midlands exceed 10 μg m-3 - 1.2m people or ca. 40% of the West Midlands' population live in wards exceeding PM targets of 10 μg m-3. - The least advantaged areas (highest IMD score) tend to have the worst air quality. - 2.5 The constituent local authorities have been working to address this through measures identified in Air Quality Action Plans (as required by DEFRA) or, in the case of Solihull MBC, an Air Quality Strategy.
 The focus of these is largely the reduction of NO2, which is produced (and can be reduced) locally.
-PM{2.5} is different because it lives longer in the atmosphere and therefore spreads further geographically this means that regional approaches may be more appropriate in addressing it.
+PM{2.5} is different because it lives longer in the atmosphere and therefore spreads further geographically this means that regional approaches may be more appropriate in addressing it. - 2.6 In order to accelerate the improvement of air quality in the WMCA area, one of the actions proposed is to identify stretch targets which are more ambitious in terms of timescales and pollutant concentration targets than the UK Government air quality targets, and which are closer to World Health Organisation (WHO) targets for NO2 and PM{2.5}.
+This work would be done as part of the delivery of the Air Quality Implementation Plan (see Section 2.23 below)

-Scope of the West Midlands Air Quality Framework
+Scope of the Air Quality Framework

-- 2.6 In terms of cost or time taken for deployment, nothing is off the table, but the means of assessing the implementation opportunities (described in the Methodology section below) has taken account of these factors in terms of likelihood of deployment.
-The main consideration in determining if a measure is in or out of scope is the principle of subsidiarity, i.e. is it the case that there is (or could be) added value from adopting a regional approach to delivery. - 2.7 In terms of defining 'regional' we mean where a measure could be better delivered by more than one authority acting alone.
-This has meant that anything that is clearly within local remit to deliver has been excluded, likewise anything that would need a national intervention has also been removed. - 2.8 There are some 'grey areas' in that, of course.
-Communications and behaviour change initiatives, for example, can be delivered by a local authority independently.
+- 2.7 Whilst all options for improving air quality have been considered by the Framework, the implementation opportunities have been narrowed down by the cost, time and likelihood of deployment.
+This is covered by the Methodology section below.
+The main consideration in determining if a measure is in or out of scope is the principle of subsidiarity, i.e. is it the case that there is (or could be) added value from adopting a regional approach to delivery? - 2.8 In terms of defining 'regional' we mean where a measure could be better delivered by more than one authority acting alone.
+This has meant that anything that is clearly within local remit to deliver has been excluded, likewise anything that would need a national intervention has also been removed. - 2.9 There are some 'grey areas' including communications and behaviour change initiatives, for example, which can be delivered by a local authority independently.
 However, from the work undertaken in developing the Framework, it has become clear that there are advantages in consistent messaging to business and the public and collaborating to deliver behaviour change programmes.
 There might also be instances where economies of scale make a difference for procurement, for example on the purchase of low-cost sensors.